 The Harm In a Public Apology

-The public apology has turned into an appeal for sympathy.
-Take, for instance, Kevin Spacey’s statement addressing allegations that he molested then-14-year-old actor Anthony Rapp.
+In some cases, the public apology has come across as more like a non-apology.
+After being accused of sexual harassment by three different women, two of whom were former aides, New York Governor Andrew Cuomo was criticized for his apology because it focused more on his alleged actions having been misinterpreted instead of the alleged actions themselves.
+This can make it seem like the public apology has turned into an appeal for sympathy.
+Take, for instance, Kevin Spacey’s statement in 2017 addressing allegations that he molested then-14-year-old actor Anthony Rapp.
 His non-apology opened by claiming not to remember the incident, distancing himself off the bat.
 He closed with the revelation that he is now committed to living a homosexual lifestyle.
 This patronizing and narcissistic statement attempts to transform outrage into pride and almost asks us to consider him brave.
 Not to mention the harm his statement caused to the LGBTQ community, who have been fighting the stigma of pedophilia for decades.
 Disingenuous apologies that read as excuses are merely excuses.

 Offering the Abuser a Public Platform Can Crush Victims’ Voices

 For victims who speak out post-trauma, it can be isolating and humiliating.
 Just ask Anita Hill, whose character and credibility were torn to shreds in front of the entire nation back in 1991.
 Such isolation is especially felt when seemingly repentant figures subsequently contradict their own public apologies.
 Society may call for public apologies, especially in cases of sexual misconduct, but it clearly still trades on power and publicity.
-When the most powerful man in the country casts doubt on the very reason he needed to issue a public apology in the first place, he minimalizes his victims’ experiences, thus making them feel even more silenced.
+When one of the most powerful men in the country cast doubt on the very reason he needed to issue a public apology in the first place, he minimalized his victims’ experiences, thus making them feel even more silenced.

 An Apology from a Template Loses its Impact